greenh/CJD/README.md

 * The current implementation's operation involves loading Clojure files to assist its name resolution processes.
 Works like a charm, but there's a down side:

- + Clojure source files _must_ be loadable, i.e., at least syntactically correct.
+ + Clojure source files must be (transitively) loadable.

  + CJD's classpath needs to include everything that your project depends on...

  + ...which introduces the possibility of conflicts with CJD's dependencies.
-Hiccup represents the principle potential incompatibility; CJD uses Hiccup 1.x, which isn't interface-compatible with Hiccup 0.x.
+[Hiccup](https://github.com/weavejester/hiccup) represents the principle potential incompatibility; CJD uses
+Hiccup 1.x, which isn't interface-compatible with Hiccup 0.x.

 * It's currently tested only with Clojure 1.4.0, but it's historically worked with 1.2.1 and 1.3.0.

-* It includes Leiningen support, but has been recently tried with 2.x only.
+* CJD incorporates a Leiningen plugin, but there are still issues.
+It has been recently tried with 2.x only.
 Leiningen 1.x support is still there and even might work.

 * Error reporting is less than fully wonderful:

- + Syntax errors messages tend to get you to the offending comment, not the specific line.
+ + Syntax error messages tend to get you to the offending comment, not the specific line.

  + Due to parsing behavior, CJD often reports the same syntax error twice.

-* Requires Java 6 or above.
+And: the build process is all over the floor, and testing leaves everything to be desired.
+So, aside from all of the above, everything is wonderful.

 ## License